mazzi/mazzi.github.com/_posts/2013-04-02-The-Pragmatic-Programmer.md

 ---
 layout: post
-title: The Pragmatic Programmer: From Journeyman to Master
+title: The Pragmatic Programmer
 tags: [books]
 ---

 One of the last books that I read for my profession is [The Pragmatic Programmer: From Journeyman to Master](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X).
 I feel the necessity of share a couple of good quotations.

 What happens when we are proactive and we find a lot of obstacles, excuses or "yes but" arguments?

 > It's easier to ask forgiveness than it is to get permission.